The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

 is often referred to as the algebraic connectivity of directed graphs \cite{wu2005algebraic}, as a generalization of the classical concept of algebraic connectivity for undirected graphs \cite{fiedler1973algebraic}.
 The matrix $V \in \mathbb{R}^{N\times N-1}$ is an orthonormal basis for the null subspace of $[1 \ 1 \hdots 1] \in \mathbb{R}^{1 \times N}$, i.e., the matrix $V$ is any matrix with normal columns that are orthogonal to $[1 \ 1 \hdots 1]^\top \in \mathbb{R}^N$ and to each other.
-See Methods \ref{App:Isolating} for detailed derivations.
+See Methods \ref{App:Isolating} for detailed derivation {and discussion of the transverse reactivity $r(\bx_s)$.}

-The mapping that associates to each point $\bx_s$ of the attractor $\mathcal{A}$ its transverse reactivity $r(\bx_s)$, defines the \textit{reactive characterization of the attractor $\mathcal{C}(\mathcal{A})$.} A sufficient condition for $\xi = \Bar{\lambda}_2$ is that the Laplacian matrix $L$ is normal.
+The mapping that associates to each point $\bx_s$ of the attractor $\mathcal{A}$ its transverse reactivity $r(\bx_s)$, defines the \textit{reactive characterization of the attractor $\mathcal{C}(\mathcal{A})$.} A sufficient condition for $\xi = Re(\lambda_2)$ is that the Laplacian matrix $L$ is normal.
 It also follows that for all undirected networks, $\xi = \lambda_2$.

-Supplementary Note 4 presents upper and lower bounds for $\xi$. { In particular, we prove that $\xi \leq 0$ for minimally reactive networks \cite{nazerian2023single}, i.e., a class of networks for which the largest eigenvalue of the symmetric part of the Laplacian is zero.
-These networks, also known as balanced networks, are such that the in-degree and the out-degrees of each node is the same.
+Supplementary Note 4 presents upper and lower bounds for $\xi$.
+In particular, we prove that $\xi \leq 0$ for minimally reactive networks \cite{nazerian2023single}, i.e., a class of networks for which the largest eigenvalue of the symmetric part of the Laplacian is zero.
+These networks, also known as balanced networks, are such that the in-degree and the out-degrees of each node are the same.
 Having a negative $\xi$ implies that when the coupling strength is increased, the transverse reactivity of the points on the attractor either decreases or remains constant.

+Supplementary Note 5 presents the values of the reactivity $r(\bx_s)$ over a few well-known chaotic attractors: Lorenz, Rossler, Chen, Forced Van Der Pol, the FitzHugh-Nagumo model, and the Hindmarsh–Rose model.

-\section{Efficient Synchronization Dynamics}
+\subsection{Efficient Synchronization Dynamics}

-\subsection{Reactivity-based coupling scheme}
+\subsubsection{Reactivity-based coupling scheme}

-{ Our goal is to design a synchronization strategy that is coupling-efficient and energy-efficient; {i.e., it requires lower coupling strength on average and lower synchronization energy in comparison to the case of constant coupling. } To this end, we find that a simple modification to Eq.\ \eqref{eq:main}, in which the constant coupling strength $\sigma$ is replaced by a time varying one $\sigma(t)$, can be extremely beneficial,}
+lower coupling strength on average and lower synchronization energy in comparison to the case of constant coupling.
+To this end, we find that a simple modification to Eq.\ \eqref{eq:main}, in which the constant coupling strength $\sigma$ is replaced by a time-varying one $\sigma(t)$, can be extremely beneficial,

 We call $\bu_i(t)=\sigma (t)\sum_{j=1}^N L_{ij}H \bx_j(t)$ the synchronization input affecting node $i$ in Eq.\ \eqref{eq:timevarying} and